Apple: Nutrition

-All parts of the fruit, including the skin, except for the seeds, are suitable for human consumption.
-The core, from stem to bottom, containing the seeds, is usually not eaten and is discarded.
+Culinary

+Apple varieties can be grouped as cooking apples, eating apples, and cider apples, the last so astringent as to be "almost inedible".
-Apples can be consumed in various ways: juice, raw in salads, baked in pies, cooked into sauces and spreads like apple butter, and other baked dishes.

-Apples are sometimes used as an ingredient in savory foods, such as sausage and stuffing.
+Apples are consumed as juice, raw in salads, baked in pies, cooked into sauces and apple butter, or baked.
+They are sometimes used as an ingredient in savory foods, such as sausage and stuffing.

 Several techniques are used to preserve apples and apple products.
-Apples can be canned, dried or frozen.
-Canned or frozen apples are eventually baked into pies or other cooked dishes.
-Apple juice or cider is also bottled.
-Apple juice is often concentrated and frozen.

-Popular uses
+Traditional methods include drying and making apple butter.
+Juice and cider are produced commercially; cider is a significant industry in regions such as the West of England and Normandy.

-Apples are often eaten raw.
-Cultivars bred for raw consumption are termed dessert or table apples.
-Apples also figure into many traditional or festival occasions.
-In the UK, a toffee apple is a traditional confection made by coating an apple in hot toffee and allowing it to cool.
-Similar treats in the U.S. are candy apples (coated in a hard shell of crystallized sugar syrup) and caramel apples (coated with cooled caramel) and are usually consumed during the autumn season or Halloween.
-Apples and honey are a ritual food pairing eaten during the Jewish New Year of Rosh Hashanah to symbolize a sweet new year.
+A toffee apple (UK) or caramel apple (US) is a confection made by coating an apple in hot toffee or caramel candy respectively and allowing it to cool.
+Apples and honey are a ritual food pairing eaten during the Jewish New Year of Rosh Hashanah.

-Apples are an important ingredient in many desserts, such as apple pie, apple crumble, apple crisp and apple cake.
-When cooked, some apple cultivars easily form a puree known as apple sauce.
-Apples are also made into apple butter and apple jelly.
-They are often baked or stewed and are also (cooked) in some meat dishes.
-Dried apples can be eaten or reconstituted (soaked in water, alcohol or some other liquid).
+Apples are an important ingredient in many desserts, such as pies, crumbles, and cakes.
+When cooked, some apple cultivars easily form a puree known as apple sauce, which can be cooked down to form a preserve, apple butter.
+They are often baked or stewed, and are cooked in some meat dishes.

 Apples are milled or pressed to produce apple juice, which may be drunk unfiltered (called apple cider in North America), or filtered.
 Filtered juice is often concentrated and frozen, then reconstituted later and consumed.
 Apple juice can be fermented to make cider (called hard cider in North America), ciderkin, and vinegar.
-Through distillation, various alcoholic beverages can be produced, such as applejack, Calvados, and apfelwein.
+Through distillation, various alcoholic beverages can be produced, such as applejack, Calvados, and apple brandy.